486c/rosu-memory/README.md

 # Usage
 WebSocket running on `ws://localhost:24050`.
-Even though rosu-memory is reading same data as gosu-memory JSON output is slighly changed so please see [output example](#Output example) and change your code accordingly.
+Even though rosu-memory is reading same data as gosu-memory JSON output is slighly changed so please see [output example](#Output) and change your code accordingly.

-# Output example
+# Output
 ```
 {
     "beatmap": {